 The servo burst capture circuit reproduces signals (position signals) that indicate the head position from the servo data on the data surface.
-From the servo area on the data area surface, via the data head, the burst signals of EVEN1, ODD, EVEN2 are output as shown in Figure 4.8 in subsequent to the servo mark, gray code that indicates the cylinder position, and index information.
+From the servo area on the data area surface, via the data head, the burst signal of SERVO A, SERVO B, SERVO C, and SERVO D is output as shown in Figure 4.9 in subsequent to the servo mark, gray code that indicates the cylinder position, and index information.
 The servo signals do A/D-convert by Fourier-demodulator in the servo burst capture circuit.
 At that time the AGC circuit is in hold mode.
-The A/D converted data is recognized by the MPU as position information.
+The A/D converted data is recognized by the MPU as position information with A-B and C-D processed.